placrosse/agildata-zero/index.md

 # Roadmap

-We use github issues to track the roadmap for this product.
+We use [github issues](https://github.com/AgilData/agildata-zero/issues) to track the roadmap for this product.
 Some of major themes are:

 - Add query engine in the gateway to allow for increased functionality against strongly encrypted data
 - Add support for caching unencrypted index data in the gateway to support efficient range queries and sort operations
-- Improving coverage of MySQL/MariaDB SQL syntax
+- Improving coverage of MySQLSQL syntax
 - Develop tools to make recommendations for encryption schemes based on current query access patterns